Meet the Team

 Maria Lau

-Maria Lau started volunteering for Rocky Mountain Adaptive in December 2019 where she has accumulated over 800+ volunteer hours.
-Trained as an accountant and I.T. professional, she left the corporate world in Toronto and moved to the Bow Valley in 2017 to pursue her love of skiing.
-She is an experienced CSIA and NZSIA certified ski instructor who works at Nakiska.
+Maria Lau started volunteering for Rocky Mountain Adaptive in December 2019 where they have accumulated 1675 volunteer hours as of May 2026.
+Trained as an accountant and an I.T. professional, they left the corporate world in Toronto and moved to the Bow Valley in 2017 to pursue their love of alpine skiing.
+They are an experienced CSIA and NZSIA certified alpine ski instructor with 18 seasons of ski teaching in Ontario, Alberta, and New Zealand.